qiskit-community/qiskit-textbook/documentation/ch-gates/basic-circuit-identities.rst

 .. figure:: https://s3.us-south.cloud-object-storage.appdomain.cloud/strapi/693974b222d24dba9111e02ae25e9151iden2.png
    :alt: A doubly controlled version of a gate V

-   A doubly controlled version of a gate V

 By tracing through each value of the two control qubits, you can convince yourself that a U gate is applied to the target qubit if and